simeononsecurity/simeononsecurity.ch/content/articles/machine-learning-vs-deep-learning-understanding-the-difference/index.en.md

 In **machine learning**, data representation plays a crucial role.
 The input data needs to be preprocessed and transformed into a set of relevant features that the machine learning algorithm can use to make predictions or decisions.
 Feature engineering, the process of selecting and transforming relevant features, is a critical step in machine learning.

 On the other hand, **deep learning** algorithms can automatically learn the relevant features from the raw data.
-They do not require explicit feature engineering, as the deep neural networks are capable of learning hierarchical representations of the input data.
+They don't require explicit feature engineering, as the deep neural networks are capable of learning hierarchical representations of the input data.
 This characteristic of deep learning makes it particularly useful for handling unstructured data like images, audio, and text.

 ### 2. Algorithm Complexity